 In the beginning, I would still venture out to my doctor’s office for visits (I have medical issues) and I was even grateful for the small talk I normally dislike so much, if that tells you how desperate I am for at least some social interaction.

-A smile can do wonders in times like this.
+A smile can do wonders in a pandemic such as this one.
 Somehow, it makes us feel a sense of normalcy, like everything will (eventually) be ok.

 “This, too, shall pass”, as they say.

 On the upside, nobody in my family is sick, and I’m extremely grateful for that.
 I also feel blessed that we have a little money to fall back on, even without my husband working.
-It makes things a little bit easier to manage for the time being.
+It takes a little bit of the pressure off.

-I love that my children are here with us, as we don’t get to see them as often as we’d like, so I feel thankful that they have returned, for however long they decide to stay with us.
-They bring laughter and new topics of conversation into our home.
+I love that my children are now here with us too, as we don’t get to see them as often as we’d like, so I feel thankful that they have returned, for however long they decide to stay with us.
+They were both somewhat forced to return due to the covid19 threat, but regardless, they bring laughter and more social interaction into our home, which is such a blessing right now.

 I think it’s important to remember the positive things in our lives, no matter how small or large.
-Things like listening to music, time with family, getting lost in a good book, enjoying the sunshine (when it’s out), work, experimenting in the kitchen with new recipes, making something, working out, gardening, etc.
+Things like listening to music, time with family (even if it’s only through Zoom for now), getting lost in a good book, enjoying the sunshine, diving into work, experimenting in the kitchen with new recipes, making something, working out, gardening, etc.

 Let’s also not forget that we can get in the car and go for a long drive with the windows rolled down and the music turned up.
 It makes me feel like I’m headed somewhere, but I don’t really need a destination, do I?